project-miracl/miracl/README.md

 The website for the event can be found at [`miracl.ai`](http://miracl.ai).
 This repo provides pointers to accessing the actual dataset.

+The paper is now on arXiv: [Making a MIRACL: Multilingual Information Retrieval Across a Continuum of Languages](https://arxiv.org/abs/2210.09984)

 If you're interested in hearing updates, join/follow us here!
 - 📬 [Mailing list](https://forms.gle/aCbjRQ9CPeXViWcaA)
 - 💬 [Slack Workspace](https://join.slack.com/t/slack-zlr3806/shared_invite/zt-1i2xm1602-kSoVt0MUNUSDln_VMoMHDg)